VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 # Recommendation 1: Update Parcel Definition in Vermont Statute
 ## 1.1 Summary
-- While functional for tax administration, the current parcel definition has limitations for valuation, data management, documentation, and analysis that informs policy using parcels
+- While functional for tax administration, the current parcel definition has limitations for valuation, data management, documentation, and parcel-based analysis that informs policy
 - Change the current parcel definition from solely a "contiguous" parcel definition to one that also requires tracking of separate and sellable pieces of real estate
 - This definition would replace the undefined practice of mapping and tracking "inactive" parcels and instead require towns to map and track all separate parcels individually, regardless of common ownership
 - "Contiguous" parcels aggregated by common ownership are still to be created for the purposes of tax administration